JohnJohn-john/AnotherJavaScript/README.md

 # AnotherJavaScript
-It's a JavaScript code for Another Page
+It's a JavaScript code for Another Page.